-Board Directive Jordan School District will comply with federal law in relation to hours of work for all classified personnel.
+Board Directive Jordan School District will comply with federal law in relation to hours of work for all education support professionals.
 The Board of Education directs the District Administration to establish policy respecting hours of work.

-The established work week for all classified employees begins Monday at 12:01 a.m. and ends Sunday night at midnight.
+The established work week for all education support professionals begins Monday at 12:01 a.m. and ends Sunday night at midnight.

-The maximum workweek by full-time classified employees at their regular rate of pay shall be forty (40) hours.
+The maximum workweek by full-time education support professionals at their regular rate of pay shall be forty (40) hours.

-All classified employees shall receive a minimum of two (2) hours call-back time at their regular rate of pay for any time they are required to return to work after their regularly scheduled work time.
+All education support professionals shall receive a minimum of two (2) hours call-back time at their regular rate of pay for any time they are required to return to work after their regularly scheduled work time.